-This set of Introduction to Chemical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Flow Rate”.
+This set of Basic Chemical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Flow Rate”.

 1. Which of the following is the unit of flow rate?